Stability vs Implicit Bias of Gradient Methods on Separable Data and Beyond: Generalization loss bounds

 when the expectation is on the randomness of the algorithm and on the data examples. \end{theorem}

 As in the case of GD, we use the stability bound to get a generalization error bound.
-In the same manner, we begin in bounding the optimization error of SGD, as stated in the following lemma. \begin{lemma} If for every $z$, $f(w,z)$ is $L$-smooth, convex ,positive and satisfy \cref{ass:tail}, let $\{w_t\}_t$ be produced by the SGD update rule (\cref{sgd_update_rule}) with $\eta \leq \ifrac{1}{2L}$ on $S$ and $w_1=0$.
-Then, for every $\tail>0$,
+In the same manner, we begin in bounding the optimization error of SGD, as detailed in the following lemma.